Solefield Review

 LEAVERS AND NEXT STEPS

-The boys’ progress is discreetly tracked all the way through and the school works closely with parents to keep them in the loop.
-They very much encourage parents to keep an open mind about the next stage for boys when leaving the prep school, rather than come with any pre-conceived ideas about which school they’d like their sons’ to go to!
+Each pupil’s progress is discreetly tracked all the way through and the school works closely with parents to keep them in the loop.
+They very much encourage parents to keep an open mind about the next stage for pupils when leaving the prep school, rather than come with any pre-conceived ideas about which school they’d like their children to go to!

-Good to hear that in Year 7 and 8 the boys now work towards their Solefield Diploma, alongside their Common Entrance exams, which is the kind of forward-thinking scheme becoming increasingly popular at prep schools these days.
+Good to hear that in Year 7 and 8 pupils now work towards their Solefield Diploma, based on the Prep School Baccalaureate, alongside their Common Entrance exams, which is the kind of forward-thinking scheme becoming increasingly popular at prep schools these days.

 HEADTEACHER

-From the moment you read Helen McClure’s Welcome note on the school’s website you get what this school is about.
-‘Our aim at Solefield is to nurture kind, honest, gentle young men with good manners and a strong sense of integrity.’
+From the moment you read Helen McClure’s welcome note on the school’s website you get what this school is about.
+‘Our aim at Solefield is to nurture kind, honest, gentle young adults with excellent manners, a strong sense of integrity, emotional literacy and resilience.’

 As the first female head in 70 years – Helen became Head in 2020, having previously been the Deputy Head.
-She points out how healthy it is for these young men to see women in top leadership roles and her unashamed aim is to nurture emotionally intelligent, polite young men that would suit the modern world.
+Her unashamed aim is to nurture emotionally intelligent, polite young people that would suit the modern world.
+An exciting curriculum, wellbeing lessons and fully trained therapy dogs help her to achieve these aims.

 WHAT ELSE?

-The school’s reading initiative encourages boys to read with their class teachers at the start and end of every school day.
-This allows boys to disengage from the real world and rest their cognitive capabilities to be able to get back to peak functionality.
-The boys get used to this stillness and relaxation and the hope is it creates a habit that will serve them well for the rest of their lives.
+The school’s reading initiative encourages children to read with their class teachers at the start of every school day.
+This allows pupils to disengage from the real world and rest their cognitive capabilities to be able to get back to peak functionality.
+They get used to this stillness and relaxation and the hope is it creates a habit that will serve them well for the rest of their lives.

-Solefield is also on track to receive a Wellbeing Award for Schools, an accolade only given after the school has fullfilled strict criteria to prove the strong pastoral systems in place.
-They are the only all-boys’ prep school in the south-east who will have qualified for this award.
+Solefield is one of the few schools in the country to hold the Wellbeing Award for Schools, an accolade only given after the school has fulfilled strict criteria to prove the strong pastoral systems in place.

 USP & QUIRKS

-As in any successful family set up the boys have a chance for their voice to be heard – they get asked regularly for feedback and it gets acted upon.
-Their achievements include helping to design the new playground, (with the astro they requested) designing the recycling bins, introducing Storytime and Kindness Awards and running stalls at school fairs.
+As in any successful family set-up, children here have a chance for their voice to be heard – they get asked regularly for feedback and it gets acted upon.
+Pupil-led committees, such as Food, Diversity and Reading contribute enormously to the running of the school.
+Their achievements include helping to design the new playground, (with the astro they requested) designing the recycling bins, opening a pupil gym, Storytime and Kindness Awards and running stalls at school fairs.
+Parent voice is also highly valued through termly surveys and family tour days.

-Older boys are used unashamedly as role models and mentors for the younger pupils, which brings out the best in all concerned.
+Older pupils are used unashamedly as role models and mentors for the younger pupils, which brings out the best in all concerned.
 Year 8 undertake basic training to help the younger ones with any daily concerns or stresses they might have.
-There’s a calm, gentle family feel about the school – you sense it might genuinely be cool to be kind here – even in an all-boys environment.
+There’s a calm, gentle family feel about the school – you sense it is genuinely cool to be kind here.

 WRAP AROUND CARE

-Solefield believes in working with working parents with daily breakfast club and after school care, bookable with only 24 hours’ notice and available until 6.30.
-There are also hugely successful Holiday Camps (Solefield Fun Zone) run entirely by Solefield staff.
+Solefield believes in working with parents with daily breakfast club and after school care, bookable with only 24 hours’ notice and available until 6.30pm.
+There are also hugely successful Holiday Camps (Solefield Fun Zone) run entirely by Solefield staff and available throughout most of the school holidays.
+These are open to children in the wider Solefield community and offer everything from chess to drama and basketball to computing.

 TRANSPORT

-The boys are welcomed to school each morning by Mr Smeeth, the school caretaker on road crossing duty, and Helen McClure, who see the boys safely into school and speak to parents on a daily basis.
+Pupils are welcomed to school each morning by Mr Smeeth, the school caretaker on road crossing duty, plus Head, Helen McClure and members of the Leadership Team, who see the children safely into school and speak to parents on a daily basis.

 FEES